astral-sh/ruff/README.md

 `.git/info/exclude`, and global `gitignore` files (see: [`respect-gitignore`](#respect-gitignore)).

 Files that are passed to `ruff` directly are always linted, regardless of the above criteria.
-For example, `ruff /path/to/excluded/file.py` will always lint `file.py`.
+For example, `ruff check /path/to/excluded/file.py` will always lint `file.py`.

 ### Rule resolution